wmhilton-stoplight/platform-docs/2.-workspaces/configure-git/g.github.md

 > This feature is available on the Stoplight **Pro** plan and above.

-By default, the GitHub integration will use Stoplight's OAuth application, but you can also customize your GitHub integration to use your own OAuth app.
+By default, the GitHub integration will use Stoplight's OAuth application, but you can customize your GitHub integration to use your own OAuth app.

 ### GitHub Setup